MacManley/assetto-corsa-udp/README.md

-# Assetto Corsa UDP | Library for use on ESP 32 / ESP8266 devices
+# Assetto Corsa UDP | Library for use on ESP32 / ESP8266 devices
 **Data Output from the Assetto Corsa**

 > Note: UDP telemetry differs between PC and Console versions of Assetto Corsa, therefore this library is tested and trialed on console editions of the game.